Anganwadis in India’s Preschool System: Need and Significance

 The Anganwadi Programme aims to improve children’s health, nutrition, and overall development, emphasizing early childhood care.

-3. why anganwadi is important?
+3. Why anganwadi is important?

 Anganwadi is vital for addressing malnutrition, providing early education, and offering essential health services to young children and mothers.